You will need to be open-minded with regard to treatments. When planning your treatments it is best to focus on five different areas:

 - Physical therapy, e.g. pelvic floor muscle training, biofeedback and desensitisation.

-- Sexual therapy, e.g. overcoming vaginismus (vaginal muscle tightening during penetration).
+- Sexual therapy, including psychosexual therapy, e.g. overcoming vaginismus (vaginal muscle tightening during penetration).

-- Holistic treatments and stress management, e.g. acupuncture, exercise and diet.
+- Holistic treatments, e.g. acupuncture, exercise and diet.

 Some of these areas may be better developed than others and as so many vulval symptoms can be self-managed it is up to you to design yourself a package of treatment!
 See Getting help from health professionals.